mpmart20/MW/README.md

 `pip install selenium`

-then [set up](https://sites.google.com/a/chromium.org/chromedriver/downloads) the correct drivers for chrome
+then set up the correct [driver](https://sites.google.com/a/chromium.org/chromedriver/downloads) for chrome.